Edocit/Real-time-embedded-hand-gesture-recognition-using-AI/README.md

 </p>

-One additional "No gesture" class is added in the application to consistently handle uncertain positions or transition frames between different gestures
+One additional "No gesture" class is added in the application to consistently handle uncertain positions or transitions between different gestures

 <h2>Dataset</h2>
 <p align="center">